rbms-bsc/DCRMR/_pages/General-Rules/Data-provenance.md

 ### 0.1.22 Imperfect exemplars of a manifestation

 <a name="0.1.22.1">0.1.22.1</a> **General rule**.
 If describing an exemplar of a manifestation known to be imperfect (e.g., lacking pages), and details of a perfect (or more perfect) copy can be determined, base the description on the perfect copy.
 Do not use square brackets to record information present in the perfect copy but absent in the imperfect copy.
 Details of a perfect (or more perfect) copy may be determined by examining additional items, by examining facsimiles of perfect copies, or by referring to reliable descriptions in other sources.
-Cite the source used for the description (see [Note on title, 1.29.31](/DCRMR/title/Note-on-title/#12931-note-on-the-source-of-the-title-proper) and [Manifestation described in, 9.32.31](/DCRMR/additional-notes/Manifestation-described-in/#93231-references-to-published-descriptions)).
+Cite the source used for the description (see [Note on title, 1.29.31](/DCRMR/title/Note-on-title/#12931-note-on-the-source-of-the-title-proper) and [Manifestation described by, 9.32.31](/DCRMR/additional-notes/Manifestation-described-by/#93231-references-to-published-descriptions)).
 Make an item-level note describing the imperfection of the item in hand if considered important (see [Modification of item, 9.41.3.2](/DCRMR/additional-notes/Modification-of-item/#9.41.3.2)).

 <a name="0.1.22.2">0.1.22.2</a> **Details of a perfect copy cannot be determined**.
 If no reliable evidence of the details of a perfect copy is available, describe the imperfect item as it is.
 Use the mark of omission or supply a conjecture enclosed in square brackets to indicate lacunae as needed (see [Transcription, 0.4.63.1](/DCRMR/general-rules/Transcription/#0.4.63.1)).
 Make a [Note on manifestation](/DCRMR/additional-notes/Note-on-manifestation/) indicating that the description is based on an imperfect copy (see [9.3.37.1](/DCRMR/additional-notes/Note-on-manifestation/#9.3.37.1)).